 If Danish Immigration Service denies your asylum case, the case is automatically appealed to the Danish Refugee Appeals Board, which means that you do not need to follow any steps to appeal the decision.
-The Danish Refugee Appeals Board is like a court and acts as an appeal body.
+The Danish Refugee Appeals Board is a quasi-legal, independent administrative body that acts as an appeal body in asylum cases.

 For the appeal procedure and if you cannot afford to pay a lawyer, you can request a lawyer that is free of charge provided by the State.